 As a freelancer, the fact of the matter is that you simply cannot do it all.
 This is where automated systems and procedures come in.
 As mentioned earlier, your time is your currency, which is why time management is so important.
 Between trying to have a work-life balance and not going crazy doing it all, automating some systems and processes is bound to carry you a long way.

 There are so many tools out there to help automate those smaller tasks that can become mundane at times.
-A great way to find the best tools that work for you is to speak to other freelancers about what they use or look up reviews on different products and services.
+A great way to find the best tools that work for you is to speak to other freelancers about what they use for client invoices or look up reviews on different products and services.

 #3 Tackle Tasks One-by-One